tmpstpdwn/CTetris/README.md

 **Level**: Determined by lines cleared. `Level = (lines / 10) + 1`.

 **Combo**: Maintained by clearing lines without breaking the chain.
-Combo bonus adds on top of line-clear bonus.
+Combo bonus adds on top of the line clear bonus.

 ---

 ## Platform Support

-cTetris has been tested and verified to work on:
+`cTetris` has been tested and verified to work on:

 - **Linux** (X11 and Wayland).
 - **Windows**: 10 and later.